fanf2/kbd/README.md

 WASD keyboard layout
 --------------------

-I have turned my KLE HHKB design into a layout for submission to WASD for manufacturing.
+I have turned [my KLE HHKB design][Beeb 60% HHKB] into a layout for submission to WASD for manufacturing.
 The [beeb.svg](wasd/beeb.svg) file has the keycap legends as black text for editing; the [paths.svg](wasd/paths.svg) file has legends as white paths for printing.

 This layout has the number row in a more common order, to reduce the risk of misunderstandings by the WASD staff.
 I also had to edit the